Appearance

 - Drop it directly onto a beat node

-- Images from desktop, folders, or cloud storage
+- Works with desktop, folders, or cloud storage

 Method 2: Browse Button